0xph03n1x/0xph03n1x.github.io/content/about.md

 # ~$ interests

-My interest primarily revolve around the cybersecurity space, some examples include - threat intelligence, security research, malware analysis, reverse engineering, programming (C/C++, Python).
+My interest primarily revolves around the cybersecurity space, some examples include - threat intelligence, security research, malware analysis, reverse engineering, programming (C/C++, Python).

 I also like to participate in CTFs or do the occasional HTB machine.